Last updated on August 30th, 2023 at 09:36 am

 It has nine offices across the Niger Delta region

-The Niger Delta Development Commission (NDDC) was established by Olusegun Obasanjo on June 5, 2020, as as an agency to deliver projects to the oil-producing Niger Delta region, but NDDC failed as most of the projects are awarded to mostly sons and daughters of the region.
+The Niger Delta Development Commission (NDDC) was established by Olusegun Obasanjo on June 5, 2020, as an agency to deliver projects to the oil-producing Niger Delta region, but NDDC failed as most of the projects were awarded to mostly sons and daughters of the region.
 Most of them failed to deliver.

 To resolve the issues the NDDC couldn’t address, Late President Umaru Yar’Adua established the Ministry of Niger Delta Affairs on September 10, 2008, yet the new ministry has not shown any sign that it could do better than the failed NDDC.